vaishnavi46/project-angular-superwars-css/README.md

 3. Add players to the left and right grids.
 Use the middle grid to showcase the scores.
 4. Style the general elements in `src/style.css`.
 5. Add component specific to styles to app.component.css
+6. Use the same images given in sprint-1 project builder - superwars css.

 ### Conditions